 A mixed methods feasibility study was undertaken in three stroke services to assess the feasibility and acceptability of the developed intervention using a case study and action research approach.
 Trial procedures related to patient eligibility criteria, recruitment processes and data collection were also clarified.

-Further information about the programme can be found here: https://www.bradfordresearch.nhs.uk/our-research-teams/academic-unit-for-ageing-and-stroke-research/our-research/stroke-research/recreate/
+The official website for the RECREATE programme can be found here: https://www.bradfordresearch.nhs.uk/our-research-teams/academic-unit-for-ageing-and-stroke-research/our-research/stroke-research/recreate/